Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 ---
 id: bossroom
-title: Getting Started with Boss Room
+title: Getting started with Boss Room
 description: Learn more about installing and running the Boss Room game sample.
 ---